 Back to the Basics

 When the law is given by Moses, this is made even more explicit and we are told repeatedly that Israel’s election is conditional, that the benefits of the covenant will only accrue to them if they obey God’s commands.
 And if they do not obey God’s commands, they will be cut off (Deuteronomy 30:15, Deuteronomy 6:18, Exodus 20:1-17, Exodus 32:7-10, etc.).
 Both reprobation and election are conditional on the actions of the people of Israel.
-In the prophets, the blessing or judgment of God is conditional on the people repenting and turning from their sins or alternatively, they will be condemned as a result of doing wrong ( not unconditionally).
-Let’s just take one example from each prophetic book ( though there are many more): Isaiah 55;6-7, Jeremiah 18:8, Ezekiel 18:31-32, Daniel 4:27, Hosea 6:1-10, Joel 2:12-14, Obadiah 1, Amos 5:4-6, Jonah 3:6-10, Micah 7:16-20, Habakkuk 2:6-20, Zephaniah 2:1-3, Haggai 1:5-11, Zechariah 1:1-4, Malachi 3:6-8).
+In the prophets, the blessing or judgment of God is conditional on the people repenting and turning from their sins or, alternatively, they will be condemned as a result of doing wrong ( not unconditionally).
+Let’s just take one example from each prophetic book ( though there are many more): Isaiah 55:6-7, Jeremiah 18:8, Ezekiel 18:31-32, Daniel 4:27, Hosea 6:1-10, Joel 2:12-14, Obadiah 1, Amos 5:4-6, Jonah 3:6-10, Micah 7:16-20, Habakkuk 2:6-20, Zephaniah 2:1-3, Haggai 1:5-11, Zechariah 1:1-4, Malachi 3:6-8).
 So the conditionality of God’s action is made clear in the prophets in two ways.
 They have failed to obey God’s commands and have done evil, so they will be punished.
 Most of the time, if they repent, they will be saved.
 This describes basically the rationale for all the prophetic books: you have failed to obey my commands, therefore I will punish you.
 Repent and you will live.
 Because you have done this, I will do this.
 If you do this, I will do something else.
-So we see the conditionality of judgment and salvation on people’s actions in two different ways in the prophetic books.
 In none of these cases is God’s action toward people presented as unconditional, as something that has been decided beforehand and that does not depend on obedience or disobedience or repentance or a refusal to repent, not before the Fall and not after it.

 In the New Testament, election and reprobation are again constantly presented as conditional.
 In the gospels, in the epistles, and in the book of Acts, the requirement is expressed that you have to “repent and believe.” ( Acts 3:19, Luke 13:5, Matthew 3:8, Luke 3:8, Acts 5:31, Romans 2:4, 2 Timothy 2:25, 2 Peter 3:9, Romans 10:9-10, Mark 1:15, Mark 9:23, Mark 16:14, Mark 16:16, Luke 1:20, Luke 8:12, John 1:7, John 1:12, John 3:15, John 3:18, John 3:36, John 5:24, John 5:38, John 6:35, John 6:40, John 8:24, John 11:25-26, John 11:40, John 12:36, John 12:46, John 14:11, Acts 10:43, Acts 11:17, Acts 13:39, Romans 1:16, Romans 3:22, Romans 4:5, Romans 4:24, Romans 9:33, Romans 10:4, Romans 10:10, Romans 13:11, 1 Corinthians 1:21, Galatians 2:16, Galatians 3:6, Galatians 3:22, Ephesians 1:13, Ephesians 1:19, 1 Thessalonians 2:13, 2 Thessalonians 2:12, Hebrews 4:3, Hebrews 11:6, 1 Peter 2:6-7, 1 John 3:23, 1 John 5:1, 1 John 5:5, 1 John 5:10, Jude 1:5) .
 You have to repent of your sins and believe in Jesus and you will be saved.
 Your salvation is conditional on you doing those things.
 You will not be saved without doing those things.
 This is consistently how the gospel is proclaimed in the New Testament, at least the vast majority of the time.
 If you take those verses at face value, then election and reprobation are clearly conditional.
 And other books of the New Testament, such as Hebrews, warn about the possibility of apostasy based on unrepentant immorality.
 So in every single instance where God interacts with people, he sets up some condition that they must satisfy by their own actions that will determine how God acts toward them.
 To say instead that God’s action toward people is unconditional and not determined by what they do in life directly contradicts almost the entire Bible.
 It is also irrational to think that God sets this condition and says that his own action is dependent upon you responding in the correct way, but meanwhile he has actually already decided what to do not based on your response to that condition at all.
 This makes God into a liar.
 Calvinists may contend that these passages about the necessity of belief are compatible with unconditional election, but all of these passages say that God’s action is conditional on faith in Jesus, which means that unconditional election directly contradicts with them.
 If it is God’s decision to save you irrespective of anything you have done or believed that determines that you will be saved, then it is no longer your faith or your belief in Jesus that is the decisive factor in determining your salvation.
 In the New Testament, the way you become one of the people of God is by repentance and faith in Jesus, not by an ineffable decision before you were born.